se-edu/learningresources/contents/security/cryptography.md

 * Large number of keys: for each user in a group of `n` users to securely communicate to every other user, each user must securely store `n-1` keys , which is impractical.
 * No non-repudiation: since each party has the same capability by possessing the shared key, symmetric cryptography cannot be used when non-repudiation is required.
 For instance, if an online store, Bob, needs to prove Alice purchased an item where symmetric encryption is used for the transaction message, Alice can claim Bob falsely generated the transaction, as they both share the same key.

 In asymmetric cryptography, there are 2 separate keys; one for encryption, and the other for decryption.
 The key used for encryption is published so that anyone can securely send messages to Alice.
 Hence, it is called a public key.
 Alice has the corresponding decryption key, or private key, which is kept secret.
 Hence, messages encrypted with the public key can only be decrypted by Alice.
+In contrast, there is a single shared key which must be kept secret in symmetric ciphers.

 Public key cryptography has many uses beyond sending encrypted messages, such as key agreement and non-repudiation, which will be covered in future sections.